 3. The spot where Jamie and Claire were wed

 The moment you’ve all been waiting for, you can stand in the exact spot where Jamie and Claire tied the knot in the series!
-Of course, it looks a little different then when Sam and Caitriona were stood here but it’s definitely the mark.
+Of course, it looks a little different than when Sam and Caitriona were stood here but it’s definitely the mark.

-I heard on my visit that some fans like to recreate the wedding scene here, have a photo or marry their cut out of Jamie they brought along.
+I heard on my visit that some fans like to recreate the wedding scene here, have a photo, or marry their cut-out of Jamie they brought along.
 Hey, I’m not here to judge, whatever floats your boat!

 4. The argument between Dougal, Willie and the Priest